By Kris Rich, NBC-HWC, CPT, CET

 Cook a healthy dinner for two.

 We all know how fun cooking alone can be.
 Add your bae to the kitchen and it’s not just fun—it’s a date.
 Think of all the healthy meals you and your main squeeze can make—and eat—together.
 Maybe you’re both into whole grain goodness and could try one of these grain-packed meals.
 Or, if your beau is a vegetarian, you might try a healthy dish full of fruits and veggies.
-Set a table with candles and flowers and instantly—you’ve got a healthy, romantic date night without fighting for reservations, worrying about how to avoid the fattening bread basket and dessert tray, or dreading the expensive tab.
+Set a table with candles and flowers and you’ve got a healthy, romantic night in.

 Walk in a winter wonderland.